ggandor/leap.nvim/README.md

 ### Why is this method cool?

-It is **ridiculously fast**: not counting the trigger key, leaping to literally anywhere on the screen rarely takes more than 3 keystrokes in total, that can be typed in one go.
+It is ridiculously fast: not counting the trigger key, leaping to literally anywhere on the screen rarely takes more than 3 keystrokes in total, that can be typed in one go.
 Often 2 is enough.

-At the same time, it **reduces mental effort to almost zero**:
+At the same time, it reduces mental effort to almost zero:

 - You _don't have to weigh alternatives_: a single universal motion type can be used in all non-trivial situations.